SharePoint/sp-dev-docs/docs/sp-add-ins/update-sharepoint-add-ins.md

     For more information, see  [Update the add-in version, permission requests, and prerequisites](#UpdateManifest).

 - Add or update the markup for add-in web components.
-For more information, see  [Update add-in web components in SharePoint 2013](update-add-in-web-components-in-sharepoint-2013.md).
+For more information, see  [Update add-in web components in SharePoint](update-add-in-web-components-in-sharepoint-2013.md).

 - Add or update the markup for host web components.
-For more information, see  [Update host web components in SharePoint 2013](update-host-web-components-in-sharepoint-2013.md).
+For more information, see  [Update host web components in SharePoint](update-host-web-components-in-sharepoint-2013.md).

 - Add custom logic to an  [UpgradedEventEndpoint](http://msdn.microsoft.com/library/09a93d44-d295-47bb-f91c-d243178b0f53%28Office.15%29.aspx) and register it in the appmanifest.xml file.
 For more information, see [Create a handler for the update event in SharePoint Add-ins](create-a-handler-for-the-update-event-in-sharepoint-add-ins.md).